 - When you feel relaxed, take a deep breath in for 5 seconds.

 - On your exhale, visualize your breath descending down into your pelvis.
 Let go of your pelvic floor and feel it drop in the same way that it drops when you urinate.
 Don’t push or strain, allow it to gently relax.
 Repeat for 5 rounds and complete frequently throughout the day.

 This is harder than it seems for many us.
 We are so chronically tight in the pelvic floor that it’s difficult to relax.
-(If you suffer from a weak or loose pelvic floor, check out next week’s blog to strengthen your pelvic floor!)
+(If you suffer from a weak or loose pelvic floor, check out how to do a proper kegel)

 This gentle isometric exercise will help relax your pelvic floor muscles and calm bladder issues.
-Bonus: it also helps with lower back pain, a common complaint of those suffering from hypertonic pelvic floors.
+Bonus: it also helps with lower back pain, a common complaint of those suffering from pelvic floor pain.

 - Lie down on your back and bring your legs into a tabletop position.
 Knees stack over hips and lower legs are parallel to the floor.

 - Place your hands on top of your thighs.
 Very GENTLY press your fingertips into the thighs and let your thighs resist the pressure.